MicrosoftDocs/quantum-docs/articles/machines/backend-simulators.md

 - Target Execution Profile: Basic Measurement Feedback
 - Pricing: Free ($0)

 **Emulators** - These tools contain a detailed physical model and realistic noise model of the actual System Model H1 and H2 hardware.
-There are emulators for each machine, H1-1, H1-2, and H2-1.
+There are emulators for each machine - the H1-1, H1-2, and H2-1 - along with H-Series Emulator available on the [Azure website](https://quantum.microsoft.com/experience/quantum-coding).

 - Job type: `Simulation`
 - Data Format: `honeywell.openqasm.v1, honeywell.qir.v1`